 Inspection Procedures: Repair (or note) if: Out-of-Service if: c.
 Body Damage Check body exterior for damage, scratches, dents, etc. Body has small dents, scratches, etc. Any body part is damaged or dislocated, creating a protrusion or sharp edge.
 Body has small rust spots or water leaks.
 Body panels, rivets or other components are damaged or corroded so that joint strength or body structural integrity is compromised. d.
-Paint Check paint on body, trim and wheels for required coloration and condition.
+Paint acay caractara integrity to comprehimedar Check paint on school bus body, trim and wheels for required coloration and condition.
 Paint is faded, discolored or damaged.
 Paint is not National School Bus Yellow (except white roof).
-Trim, rub rails, warning light, hoods or background are not black.
-Stud-piloted disk wheels and spoke hubmounted wheels are not black, or hub-piloted wheels are not National School Bus Yellow. e.
+Trim, rub rails, warning light hoods or background are not black.
+Stud- Note: See 2020 Florida School Bus Specifications for Multi-Function School Activity Bus (MFSAB) paint scheme requirements. piloted disk wheels and spoke hub-mounted wheels are not black, or hub-piloted wheels are not National School Bus Yellow. e.
 Reflective Markings (if equipped) Check reflective markings for coloration, reflectivity and condition.
-Reflective markings required since September 1995.
+Reflective markings on buses have been required since September 1995.
 Reflective markings other than those around any emergency exit as required by FMVSS No. 217 are faded, discolored, damaged or peeling.
 Any required reflective markings are missing, significantly faded or discolored around any emergency exit door, window or roof hatch.
-Check for presence of reflective markings around any emergency exit door, window or roof hatch as required by FMVSS No. 217 (buses purchased after November 1993).
-(Continued on Next Page) (Continued on Next Fage)
+Check for presence of reflective markings around any emergency exit door, window or roof hatch as required by FMVSS No. 217 (for buses purchased after November 1993).
+(Continued on Next Page)

 Inspection Procedures: Repair (or note) if: Out-of-Service if: f.
 Lettering Check all lettering for required type, size, location and color (see charts 6 and 7 on pages 83 and 84).
-Note: See Florida school bus specifications for additional lettering requirements.
-Bus is not equipped with following lettering: 1) Eight-inch "SCHOOL BUS" front and rear.
-2) "Name District Schools" on left and right sides of body in four-inch letters since November 1978 and six-inch letters since 1993.
-3) Local bus number on rear, both sides and front.
-Six-inch minimum lettering since 1998.
-Bus is not equipped with following lettering: 1) Handicapped symbol on front and rear of wheelchair lift-equipped buses built starting September 1984.
+Note: See applicable Florida school bus specifications for lettering requirements.
+Bus is not equipped with following lettering: 1) Eight-inch "SCHOOL BUS" on front and rear.
+2) "Name District Schools" on left and right sides of body in six-inch letters.
+3) Local bus number on rear, both sides and front in six-inch minimum lettering.
+Bus is not equipped with the following: 1) Handicapped symbol on front and rear of wheelchair lift-equipped buses.
 2) Minimum two-inch lettering "Emergency Door" at top or above emergency exit door.
-3) Emergency exit windows and roof hatches labeled "Emergency Exit" on buses built since December 1990.
-4) Fuel type lettering is not present on buses built since September 1985.
+3) Emergency exit windows and roof hatches labeled "Emergency Exit."
+4) Fuel type lettering is not present on buses.
 Any required lettering is not clearly readable.
+Any required lettering is not black (except handicapped symbol, local bus number if located on bumper, and/or emergency door hold-open device labeling).
 Exterior emergency hatch operating instructions are not clearly readable.
-(Continued on Next Page) There is not at least one local bus number and district name present on the exterior.
-Any required handicapped symbol is not reflective, white on blue background and a minimum of six inches by six inches.
+As an alternative, the name of charter school may be affixed (see 2020 Florida School Bus Specification Manual).
+There is not at least one local bus number and district name present on the exterior.
+Any required handicapped symbol is not reflective, white on blue background, and a minimum of six inches by six inches.
+(Continued on Next Page)